Marakkar: Lion of the Arabian Sea: Plot

 Viceroy Francisco de Gama threatens war against Kozhikode when their monarch, the Samoothiri, declines a trading deal proposed by their king.
-Since Achuthan, their naval commander, states that defeating them is impossible, Anandan proposes a controversial decision to recruit Marakkar, who is brought to the kingdom and recognized as Poker's son.
+Since Achuthan, their naval commander, states that defeating them is impossible, Anandan proposes a controversial decision to recruit Marakkar, who is brought to the kingdom and recognised as Poker's son.
 The Samoothiri's judgement of Achuthan using Mayinkutty being dishonorable causes him to replace Achuthan with Marakkar as naval commander, leading Achuthan to jealousy.
 Marakkar leads the troops to battle and they use traps to sink many Portuguese ships, eventually finding Alfonso and killing him.
 Marakkar is praised by the court, except by the diplomats of Kolathunadu who ally with the Portuguese.
 The Samoothiri thanks Marakkar by renovating his family's fortress, and it grows into a village.
 In the meantime, Chinnali falls in love with Aarcha, the daughter of minister Dharmoth Panicker.
 She reciprocates, but Achuthan also has feelings for her.
 Their parents decide to get Aarcha married to Achuthan.
 Unbeknownst to them, Aarcha, who is now pregnant with Chinnali's child, runs away with him.
 Achuthan, out of jealousy, frames Chinnali for abducting her, causing tension.
 Achuthan attempts to force Aarcha to return to the kingdom, causing a fight between him, Chinnali, and Anandan.
 Anandan pleads to Chinnali to calm down, but Achuthan kills Chinnali and runs.
 Aarcha commits suicide, while Marakkar assumes Anandan is the killer after arriving late and slashes his throat.

 Achuthan also beats up one of the court members to frame Marakkar for it, further painting him as a traitor.
 A new monarch named Nambyathiri takes the Samoothiri's place, and he decides to submit to the Portuguese rule.
 Thus, the Portuguese and Kozhikode work together and plot to kill Marakkar.
 The two armies lay siege to Marakkar's village, and despite resistance, they lose due to Kolathunadu's treachery.
 Marakkar continues to resist them, so De Gama proposes killing handfuls of his people (who were taken prisoner) each day.
 Nambyathiri is bludgeoned by De Gama for rejecting, and Pattu is one of the first to be executed.
 Marakkar manages to kidnap De Gama, forcing the release of his people, but he is drawn into a trap orchestrated by Achuthan and Subaida, Aimutty's wife.
-She regrets it when Marakkar apologizes but it is too late, and De Gama's men arrest him.
+She regrets it when Marakkar apologises but it is too late, and De Gama's men arrest him.
 Marakkar is brought to Velha, Goa, and is convicted and sentenced to death by guillotine after refusing to beg for mercy.
 He is seen joining his mother in the otherworld.